STOmics/Stereopy/docs/source/index.rst

 BUG Fixes:

-1. Occasional square-hollowing area in `Deep Lerning Model V3` of cell segmentation processing.
+1. Occasional square-hollowing area in `Deep Learning Model V3` of cell segmentation processing.
 2. `st.tl.annotation` could not set two or more clusters as a same name.
 3. The data object `ins.selected_exp_data` obtained from `st.plt.interact_spatial_scatter` could not be used for subsequent analysis.
 4. Part of data was missing when performed `st.plt.interact_spatial_scatter` to output high-resolution matrix in GEF format.